HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/dxclient.md

     DXClient version is mostly forward and backward compatible with the DX CF versions, however, in some cases it might not work as expected if the CF versions are different.
 Hence, ensure that the CF versions of both DXClient and DX Core are the same in your installation.
 !!! note
     DXClient is enabled in supported Kubernetes platforms from HCL Digital Experience 9.5 CF192 and later releases:
-    -   DXClient is available as a Docker image from HCL DX 9.5 CF196 and later releases, See the [Installation section](#dxclient_docker) for more details.
+    -   DXClient is available as a Docker image from HCL DX 9.5 CF196 and later releases, See the *Installation section* below for more details.
     -   DXClient also exists as [Node.js](https://nodejs.org/en/)-based CLI tool and requires Node.js to be installed as a prerequisite.
 However, this is deprecated in the HCL Digital Experience Container CF196 release.

 ## DXConnect